 Stress and COPD go hand-in-hand.
 Stress is introduced regularly in the life of anyone suffering with COPD due to the tiring symptoms and restrictions.
 This, in turn, puts strain on your body and often causes flare-ups, a vicious cycle that only leads to more stress in daily life.

 There are many methods of avoiding stress–from yoga and meditation to walking and reading.
 These can lower stress and potentially spare you from a flare-up.

-Stem Cell Therapy and Lung Disease
+Cellular Therapy and Lung Disease